pubvis-GOSH/project_management/meeting_notes/meetings.md

 - JH doesn't think there are yearly plans for Vercel and AWS,
 - Vercel is $20 per month per user, so we can start with just me and see how it goes,
   - Another option would be to have 2 users, one for the main dev (JH) and a backup user if needed,
+  - We can deploy the app using AWS amplify if we really need to, it would be a cheaper option but less options and capabilities,
 - AWS has a pay-as-you-go pricing model which is why our app costs should be very cheap,
   - If we assume around 100 total users for the pilot then the AWS costs should be very minimal (possibly even close to free),
   - UCL gets a further 12% discount with AWS,